wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 == Changelog ==

 = 1.2 =
-New version to work with Shopp 1.2r6 beta.
-No need to update if you are not using the 1.2 (beta) version of Shopp.
+New version to work with Shopp 1.2+.
+No need to update if you are not using the 1.2+ version of Shopp.
 Due to changes to the Shopp Menu (in Admin Panel) we have added the 'Shopp Extra' parent menu which will facilitate all our Shopp plugins.

 = 1.0 =
 First version on WordPress.com SVN